dmccreary/micropython-clocks-and-watches/docs/about.md

 Computational thinking is a cornerstone of modern education.
 It’s not just about writing code, but a way of approaching problems logically, breaking them down into smaller tasks, and finding efficient solutions.
 By creating a timekeeping device, children undergo a practical exercise in computational thinking.
 They decide the features they want, debug issues, and constantly refine their work, all while having fun!

-## The Joy of Shared Creation
+## Social Construction: The Joy of Shared Creation

-Imagine a library where each clock or watch has its unique story, representing a young coder's journey.
+Imagine a part of every school library or a display case where clocks and watches are on display.
+Each devices can tell its unique story, representing a young coder's journey.
 Sharing these creations allows children to learn from each other, celebrate their achievements, and draw inspiration.
 Such a collaborative environment fosters not just coding skills but also empathy, teamwork, and a sense of community.
+Technically, we call group building projects [Social constructivism](https://en.wikipedia.org/wiki/Social_constructivism#Education).
+And there is ample research to show that students that learn in groups have higer participation rates and can usually develop better outcomes.

+## Engineered for User Experience

+Geat STEM projects don't just fall off a shelf into our laps.
+They need to be designed and tested carefully using the same agile processes that we use in software development.
+[User Experience](https://en.wikipedia.org/wiki/User_experience) (UX) professionals need to help us observe our students using and learning from our lessons.

 ## In Conclusion